 Isolated systolic hypertension: A health concern?

-- Heart disease
+- Heart valve disease

 Having a high systolic blood pressure over time can increase the risk of strokes, heart disease and chronic kidney disease.